Henry II, Holy Roman Emperor: Polish relations

 The untimely death of Emperor Otto III at age 21 in 1002 upset the young Emperor's ambitious renovatio plans, which were never fully implemented.
 Henry II reversed Otto III's eastern policies, damaging the excellent relationship Germany and Bolesław I of Poland had enjoyed during Otto III's reign.
 Bolesław I had been a loyal supporter of Otto III, but Henry II's actions caused Bolesław I to seek new German allies.
 Of the major candidates seeking to succeed to the German throne, Bolesław I supported Margrave Eckard I of Meissen over Henry.
-Only after Eckard was assassinated by Saxon nobles in April 1002 did Bolesław I lend his support to Henry II.
+Only after Saxon nobles assassinated Eckard in April 1002 did Bolesław I lend his support to Henry II.

 Bolesław I traveled to Merseburg on 25 July 1002 and paid homage to the new German king.
 Bolesław I had taken advantage of Germany's internal strife following Otto III's death, occupying important German territories west of the Oder River: the March of Meissen and the March of Lusatia.
 Bolesław I took control of these territories following the assassination of Margrave Eckard I. Henry II accepted Bolesław I's gains, allowing the Polish Duke to keep Lusatia as a fief, with Bolesław I recognizing Henry II as his overlord.
-Henry II refused to allow Bolesław I to keep possession of Meissen, however.
+However, Henry II refused to allow Bolesław I to retain possession of Meissen.
 Shortly after Bolesław I's departure from Merseburg, an assassination attempt was made against him.
 Though the attempt failed, Bolesław I was seriously injured.
 The Polish Duke accused Henry II of instituting the attack, and relations between the two countries were severed.
 Bolesław I also refused to pay tribute to Germany.

-Prior to open rebellion in 1004, Boleslaus III, Duke of Bohemia, was ousted in a revolt in 1002.
+Before the open rebellion in 1004, Boleslaus III, Duke of Bohemia, was ousted in a revolt in 1002.
 Bolesław I intervened in the Bohemian affair and reinstalled Boleslaus III upon the Bohemian throne in 1003.
 Boleslaus III soon undermined his own position, however, by ordering a massacre of his leading nobles.
 Bohemian nobles secretly sent a messenger to Bolesław I, requesting his direct intervention in the crisis.
 The Polish duke willingly agreed and invited the Bohemian duke to Poland.
 There, Boleslaus III was captured, blinded, and imprisoned, where he would remain until his death some thirty years later.
 Claiming dominion over Bohemia for himself, Bolesław I invaded Bohemia in 1003 and conquered the duchy without any serious opposition.
-Bohemia had previously been under the influence and protection of Germany, with the Polish invasion further increasing tension between Germany and Poland.
+Bohemia had previously been under German influence and protection, and the Polish invasion further heightened tensions between Germany and Poland.

 Bolesław I openly rebelled against Henry II's rule in 1004, burning down the castle in Meissen in an act of war.
-Returning from Italy after reclaiming the Italian throne, Henry II launched a military campaign against Poland in 1004 that would last until 1018, spanning three wars and several smaller campaigns.
+Returning from Italy after reclaiming the Italian throne, Henry II launched a military campaign against Poland in 1004 that lasted until 1018, encompassing three wars and several smaller campaigns.